Best bet

 12 U.S.C. § 1701r-1 Pet ownership in assisted rental housing for the elderly or handicapped (Federal Pet Law)

-Protects individuals with disabilities from being excluded from, denied the benefits of, or being subjected to discrimination by entities that receive federal funds.
+Protects individuals with disabilities from being excluded, denied benefits, or discriminated against by entities that receive federal funds.
+This includes organizations that provide housing.

 42 U.S.C. §§ 3601 et seq.
 Federal Fair Housing Act